 Activities in the Mergui Archipelago - Mergui Archipelago cruises offer a perfect mix of relaxation and invigoration.
 If you want to keep your body moving, you can hike jungle and beach trails, paddle-board, kayak, snorkel, and visit local villages.
 If you want to chill out, you can lie on a deserted beach, swing away the day in a hammock, or doze in a deck chair, and at night, make sure to look skyward for some of the best star-gazing you’ll ever experience.

 Photographers take note: Some Mergui Archipelago cruises offer specialized photography expeditions wherein you’ll enjoy the tutelage of a professional guide as you seek incredible shots of Mergui’s local landscapes, plants, animals, and people.

 Mergui Mammals - The jungles of the Mergui Archipelago brim with charismatic wildlife.
-Monkeys like Gibbons are one visitor-favorite.
-Even more gorgeous, though, is the Dusky Langur monkey with its soft gray fur and elegantly white-rimmed eyes.
+Monkeys like Gibbons are one visitor-favourite.
+Even more gorgeous, though, is the Dusky Langur monkey with its soft grey fur and elegantly white-rimmed eyes.
 Dugongs (the Indopacific cousin of the Caribbean manatee) still live in Myanmar’s waters- swimming with these gentle giants is increasingly rare in other countries, where their habitat is destroyed.
 Critically endangered pangolins (scaly anteaters) still thrive in Mergui.
 There are even local otter and deer species!

-Top Tips for visiting the Mergui Archipelago on a cruise
+Top Tips for Visiting the Mergui Archipelago on a cruise

 - Taking a light windbreaker will keep you warm when the sun goes down, and some natural insect repellant is recommended for jungle treks.